GluuFederation/docs-gg-prod/3.1.3/source/admin-gui.md

 ## Plugins

 A Plugin entity represents a plugin configuration that will be executed during the HTTP request/response workflow.
 It also enables the user to add functionalities to APIs that run behind Kong, e.g. Authentication or Rate Limiting.
+You can read about the available Kong Plugins [here](https://konghq.com/plugins/).

+Plugins added in this section of the Gluu Gateway will be applied to all APIs.
+If you need to add plugins to a specific API, you can do it in the APIs section.
+If you need to add plugins to a specific Consumer, you can do it in the respective Consumer page.

 ![plugins](img/5_plugins.png)